suganyathiyash7/Bank-Customer-Churn-Prediction-Project1/README.md

 Churn rate is higher among inactive members and non-credit-card holders.
 Age and salary alone do not directly drive churn but correlate when combined with account activity.
 Country-wise churn shows significant variation — for example, higher churn in Germany compared to France or Spain.

+## 📋 Column Descriptions (Spreadsheet)
+Column Name	Description
+customer_id	Unique identifier for each customer credit_score	Credit score of the customer country	Country of the customer (France, Germany, Spain) gender	Gender of the customer (Male/Female) age	Age of the customer
 ### 🧾 Insight Generation & Summary Reporting
 Captured major findings in the report (Bank Customer churn Prediction report Summary.docx) Provided actionable recommendations such as: